aws-samples/automated-emails-for-bedrock-knowledgebases/README.md

 # Pre-reqs

-1. You have a local machine, VM, or Cloud9 instance with which you can install and run AWS CLI tools
+1. You have a local machine or VM on which you can install and run AWS CLI tools
 2. You have followed the [getting started steps](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) for AWS CDK to prepare your local environment to deploy the CDK stack
+3. You have bootstrapped your environment `cdk bootstrap aws://{ACCOUNT_NUMBER}/{REGION}`
-3. You own a valid domain name and have configuration rights over it.
+4. You own a valid domain name and have configuration rights over it.
 NOTE: If you have a domain name registered in Route53 and managed in this same account, this cdk will configure SES for you.
 If your domain is managed elsewhere then some manual steps will be necessary (see Deployment Steps below).
-4. You have enabled the Bedrock models used for embedding and querying.
+5. You have enabled the Bedrock models used for embedding and querying.
    See [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-add) for more info.
 In the default configuration, these are the ones to enable:
     1. Amazon Titan Text Embeddings V2